-A civil lawsuit can be a tough case to handle, but having an experienced civil litigation attorney in Charlotte, NC by your side ensures that your rights and best interests are protected.
+A civil lawsuit can be complex, but having an experienced civil litigation attorney in Charlotte, North Carolina by your side ensures that your rights and best interests are protected.

-Often, civil cases can be resolved either through monetary settlement or arbitration to avoid the expense of and risk of losing at trial.
-But when either or both parties fail to arrive at an agreeable resolution, a lawsuit may arise.
-Whether you’re the plaintiff or defendant in a civil lawsuit, it is important to know the legal processes and requirements involved in civil litigation so you can better navigate the case and make an informed decision.
+Often, civil cases can be resolved either through monetary settlement or arbitration to avoid the expense and risk of trial.
+But when either or both parties fail to arrive at an agreeable resolution, a trial may be a necessity.
+Whether you are suing someone else or being sued, it is important to know the legal processes and requirements involved in civil litigation so you can navigate the process effectively.

 Types of Civil Cases in North Carolina

 Tort Claims: These are claims filed when a person commits a wrongful act or breach of contract that results in another person’s injury or damage to property, reputation, or the like.
 Tort claims include personal injury, negligence, medical malpractice, fraud, and battery, among others.

 Breach of Contract: Such claims arise if a person fails to abide by the terms of a contract without a legitimate legal excuse.
 Examples of these claims are not completing a job or not paying in full on time.